-What is a Joint Injection?
+What Is A Joint Injection?

 A joint injection, or an intra-articular injection, is an injection using a local anesthetic and a medication injected directly into the joint to relieve pain and inflammation.
 There are three common types of joint injection: